etc/config.yml

 Edge is Windwalker built-in template engine to support Windwalker build flexible layout.
 It is a clone of Laravel Blade engine now but add some new features.

-We create a template named default.edge.php
+We create a template named default.edge.php or default.blade.php.

 {{-- src/Flower/Templates/sakura/default.edge.php --}}